Skip to content

 Tiered Loyalty Programs

-Tiered loyalty programs offer escalating rewards based on the customer's spending level or points accumulation over time.
+Tiered loyalty programs offer escalating rewards based on a customer's spending level or accumulated points over time.
 These programs usually feature several tiers, with each higher level offering greater perks, special deals, and exclusive offers.

 The structure incentivises customers to spend more to reach higher tiers.
 This type of program is common among airlines and hotels, where top-tier members enjoy benefits such as free upgrades and waived fees.
 Uber also used a tiered system before transitioning to a paid loyalty program.